sudee404/Django-Apps/README.md

 -Log in is by email and not username

 You can download the app you want and simply insert into your system.
-The documentation will guid you on how to customise it and make it your own
+The documentation will guide you on how to customise it and make it your own